ammarlakis/ammarlakis.com/src/articles/terraform-github-platform.md

 tags: ["developer-experience", "terraform", "platform-engineering", "github", "actions"]
 ---

 The adoption of infrastructure as code (IaC) has bridged gaps between infrastructure teams and developers, allowing for a shared understanding of resources.
 However, there's a catch: IaC tools come with a learning curve, and infrastructure work isn't typically in a developer's skill set.
-This often means that developers either invest time in learning these tools—relying on the infrastructure team for troubleshooting—or leave the work entirely to ops, which creates bottlenecks and delays, even for small changes.
+This often means that developers either invest time in learning these tools - relying on the infrastructure team for troubleshooting - or leave the work entirely to ops, which creates bottlenecks and delays, even for small changes.

 To overcome these challenges, we need true self-service: a model that provides developers with accessible, intuitive tools that embed operational knowledge.